oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

      the registration process described by {{client-identifier}}.

 "client_secret":
 :    REQUIRED.
 The client secret.
-The client MAY omit the
-     parameter if the client secret is an empty string.

 Including the client credentials in the request-body using the two parameters is NOT RECOMMENDED and SHOULD be limited to clients unable